Fyfield, St Nicholas

 The church was extensively restored in 1849-50 under the supervision of the architect Charles Henry Gabriel.
 Under Gabriel’s supervision the old church was refenestrated, a north aisle was added and the chancel was re-roofed and given a new east wall.

 The present character of the interior is largely due to this nineteenth century intervention, which saw the chancel completely refitted, the nave given a new pulpit, reading desk and benches and the building re-floored with encaustic tiles.

 Recent research reveals an interesting pilgrimage link with Fyfield.
 The church, along with others in the Benefice, was used by pilgrims en route to Bristol, whence they took sherry boats to Spain, and continued their walk to Santiago de Compostela, then onwards to Rome and Jerusalem.

-Bat numbers in the church are declining with a 2019 survey finding only 8 Brown long-eared bats.
+Bat numbers in the church are declining, with 2018 and 2019 surveys finding only 8 and 4 Brown long-eared bats respectively.
 When bat numbers were higher, the community struggled with the extra time needed to clean.

 The significance of the church lies mainly in its medieval fabric, and this is not significantly impacted by bats.